-We’re free from being born mentally retarded, deaf, dumb, and blind.
-Now again I have to repeat that this is not criticizing people who are mentally retarded, deaf, dumb, and blind.
+We’re free from being born with mental or sensory impairments.
+Now again I have to repeat that this is not criticizing people who are dealing with these difficulties.
 It’s just saying that there is a difference between being able to see and not being able to see, and having full use of your brain and not having full use of your brain.
 There’s a difference.
 There’s a distinction.
 And if we have full use of our sense faculties, we have a lot more ability to practice the Dharma than if we don’t.
-If we’re born retarded, even if we come to teachings, we are not going to be interested.
+If we’re born mentally impaired, even if we come to teachings, we are not going to be interested.
 We can’t understand it.
-If we’re born deaf, it’s going to be difficult to hear the teachings.
-If we’re born blind, it’s going to be difficult to read the scriptures.
+If we’re born with sensory impairments, it’s going to be difficult to hear the teachings or to read the scriptures.

 I’ve wondered, and I want to talk about this with some of my teachers, because it seems to me now, in our present century, the people who have these hindrances are actually less hindered than in the past.
 We have a lot more things that can enable people who have these disabilities to really live the same kind of life as other people.
-But still, if we had to choose to be blind or not blind, we would choose to be not blind.
-So it’s really something to appreciate in our life that we can see and hear and that we have use of our mental faculties, we aren’t retarded.
+But still, if we had to choose to have sensory impairments or not, we would choose not.
+So it’s really something to appreciate in our life that we can see and hear and that we have use of our mental faculties, we aren’t mentally impaired.
 Because so easily we could have been!
 When we were babies, we were always crawling around near the edge of the bed or something like that.
 So easily we could have just fallen off and have a head injury!
-So easily, when we were born, we could have had the umbilical cord wrapped around our neck and been deprived of oxygen and suffer from retardation as a result of that.
+So easily, when we were born, we could have had the umbilical cord wrapped around our neck and been deprived of oxygen and suffer from a mental impairment as a result of that.
 So we’re free from those disadvantageous states.
 It’s something to feel great happiness about and make a determination to use our abilities in a very constructive way.

 Having instinctive wrong views